 - The ecosystem has improved a lot, providing also access to incentives and public sector support

-– Solar energy in India has gigantic opportunities, contact our experts to find out how you can capitalize on these.
+- Solar energy in India has gigantic opportunities, contact our experts to find out how you can capitalise on these.